-Landscape architect Quincy Hammond's gardens owe their graciousness to her grandfathers' genteel Southern flowers, grown in a family nursery in Georgia where she worked during the summers before graduating from college.
+Landscape architect Quincy Hammond’s gardens owe their graciousness to her grandfather’s genteel Southern flowers, grown in a family nursery in Georgia where she worked during the summers before graduating from college.

-Above: The walled rose garden, inspired by existing old roses, is laid out in a precise grid pattern.
-Tantalizing glimpses of the garden are visible through breaks in the hedges.
+Tantalizing glimpses of other “rooms” in the the garden are visible through breaks in the hedges.
 Hammond was the lead designer on the project while working for Edmund Hollander Design.

 Above: Hedges of hornbeam grow alongside the driveway, hiding the house and garden from view until you arrive at the entry.